Marc Morial

-In 2021, Harvard University published a case study, profiling Morial, called Embracing the Uphill Struggle: Marc Morial's Quest for Corporate Diversity.
+In 2021, Harvard University published a case study, profiling Morial, called "Embracing the Uphill Struggle: Marc Morial’s Quest for Corporate Diversity".

+Biography

 Early life and education

-Marc Morial was born January 3, 1958, to Ernest N. "Dutch" Morial and Sybil (Haydel) Morial, an elementary school teacher, Xavier University of New Orleans dean and civic activist.
+Marc Morial was born to Ernest N. "Dutch" Morial and Sybil (Haydel) Morial, an elementary school teacher, Xavier University of New Orleans dean and civic activist.
 He is the second of five children.
 He was raised in Pontchartrain Park, a subdivision of New Orleans.

 Morial went on to graduate Jesuit High School in New Orleans as a member of the National Honor Society.
 He was one of only 14 Black students of 1,000 at Jesuit High School, he founded the Student Association for Black Achievement, and organized the school's first Black History Month celebration.

-Morial was included in Who’s Who Among High School Students and Who’s Who in America and Outstanding Young Men of America in high school.
+Morial was included in Who's Who Among High School Students and Who's Who in America and Outstanding Young Men of America in high school.

 In 1980 Morial earned a bachelor's degree in economics and African American studies at the University of Pennsylvania in Philadelphia.

 Morial earned a Juris Doctor degree in 1983 from Georgetown University in Washington, D.C.
 At Georgetown, he was elected first-year Delegate to the Student Bar Association and served as a member and head of fundraising for the National Black Law Students Association.